- Academic Affairs

-Example: The Wellness Hub will increase program attendance by 30% in the next year.
+Example: The Wellness Hub will increase program attendance by 30 percent in the next year.

 Learning outcomes examine cognitive skills that students develop through department interactions; measurable, transferable skill development.
 They are statements indicating what a participant (usually students) will know, think, or be able to do as a result of an event, activity, program, etc.

 Example: After watching the How to Brainstorm Ideas online workshop, students will be able to correctly use the topoi to generate possible writing topics.